Do you have a ‘donate now’ button on your website? Does it mean that fundraising registration is required in all states?

-In most states, nonprofit organizations that solicit charitable donations nationwide are required (barring any applicable state-specific exemptions/exceptions) to register with state charity offices, pursuant to state Charitable Solicitations Acts.
+In most states, nonprofit organizations that are soliciting donations online nationwide are required (barring any applicable state-specific exemptions/exceptions) to register with state charity offices, pursuant to state Charitable Solicitations Acts.

-For the 40 states that generally require some type of registration, the trigger point is donation solicitation.
+For the 42 states that have some type of charitable fundraising regulation, the trigger point for registration is donation solicitation.
 It does not matter from where the solicitation originates or the form of solicitation used – direct mail, telephone, email, events, personal contacts and grants, etc. – but rather the act of asking for a charitable donation itself.

-The due diligence required for determining registration requirements is a difficult task for nonprofits, especially when soliciting donations nationwide.
-This is only further complicated when organizations receive a substantial portion of their donations online.
+The due diligence necessary for determining state charitable registration requirements is a difficult task for nonprofits since what is needed in each state varies so much.
+And it’s further complicated when organizations receive a substantial portion of their donations online.

 Does A ‘Donate Now’ Button Mean Charitable Registration in Every State?